Professor David Hendy hears how new codes of conduct in the 16th and 17th centuries outlawed noise of every kind.

-The sixteenth and seventeenth centuries brought a new emphasis on self-discipline in every day life - and with it a revulsion against noise of every kind.
+The 16th and 17th centuries brought a new emphasis on self-discipline in every day life - and with it a revulsion against noise of every kind.
 City authorities banned singing and feasting from public squares and tore down maypoles, while town-dwellers raised petitions against noisy neighbours.
 Spitting, snorting and breaking wind - once part of everyday life - were now a cause for wrinkled noses and dismay.

-A Rockethouse production for BBC Radio 4.
+A Rockethouse production for BBC Radio 4 first broadcast in 2013.